Ryde Sports F.C.

-Ryde Sports (1888–1997) were an English football club based in Ryde, Isle of Wight.
+Ryde Sports F.C. were an English football club based in Ryde, Isle of Wight.

 Before their untimely demise, Ryde Sports was for many years a successful and significant club on the Isle of Wight and in Hampshire, and an important part of the town.

 History

 Ryde Sports F.C. was founded in 1888 and became one of the eight founder members of the Hampshire League in 1896.
 Although finishing at the foot of the table in the inaugural season, the club soon improved by twice finishing runners-up, they also spent the 1898–99 season in the Southern League where they finished as runner-up in the short lived Division 2 South & West Section.
 The 1899-1900 season was a highly successful one in which they won the Hampshire League and Hampshire Senior Cup double.
 After the Great War, Ryde joined the Isle of Wight League, twice being champions before returning the county fold in 1923 when they promptly won the East Division title at the first attempt.
 Further success soon arrived, in 1925-26 they were league champions and Hampshire Senior Cup winners the following year.

 The thirties continued to be very successful for the club, twice more winning County Senior Cup 1935–36 and 1938–39.
 The league title eluded Ryde during this period, although a top five final position was achieved each season.
 It was also during this period that Ryde recorded some fine runs in the FA Cup, most notably when they twice reached the 1st Round proper; in 1932–33 they lost 0–5 away v Margate, then in 1936–37, when they lost 1–5 at home to Gillingham in front of a record 5,000 crowd.
-They nearly made it again in 1947–48, when after navigating their way past some tough opponents they heartbreakingly lost 0–1 at home against Trowbridge Town in the final qualifying round.
+They nearly made it again in 1947–48, when after navigating their way past some tough opponents they lost 0–1 at home against Trowbridge Town in the final qualifying round.

 It was not until the 1952–53 season that the club suffered its first setback when, for the first time, they were relegated.
 After several years of consolidation Ryde returned as Division 2 runners-up in 1957–58, only to be relegated straight back again.
 Worse was to follow in 1963–64 when Ryde were relegated again to Division 3 but made a good recovery by immediately returning as champions; and in 1967–68 they finished as runners-up in Division 2, which was enough to clinch promotion back to the top flight.